inner children image.jpg

 • I feel a lot of anxiety and I can be really hard on myself.

 Does this sound familiar?
 Do you find yourself feeling shut down and withdrawn when your partner is frustrated, upset or sad?
-I bet just being there and feeling what is going on is just too hard.
+I bet just being there and feeling what is going on is threatening.

-You'd rather go to fixing mode in order not to feel.
+You'd rather go to fixing mode to not feel and try to avoid conflict.
 But the problem is that your partner then feels invalidated!
+And now you're both defensive.

 Trauma and relational therapy can help you access and tolerate your feelings and enhance emotional connection!